FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 }
 ```

-Finally the success or failure of the command is updated into the context broker using common code from the IoT Agent
+Finally, the success or failure of the command is updated into the context broker using common code from the IoT Agent
 node library.

 As is typical for IoT Agents, creation of payloads and the handshake of communications has been split into two separate
 concerns for ease of maintenance.
-Therefore since in our case only the payload has changed, it is only the XML payload
+Therefore, since in our case only the payload has changed, it is only the XML payload
 side of the code that needs modification to fulfil our custom use case.

-The result of the actutator command can be read in the context broker using standard NGSI commands.
+The result of the actuator command can be read in the context broker using standard NGSI commands.

 #### 8 Request: